What you need to know before getting a home loan

 Bank loans, on the other hand, have a wide array of different loan packages, and, therefore, different interest rates.
 But one thing is for sure: bank loans allow you to borrow at lower interest rates than 2.6%.
 The savings can be quite significant if applied to a large sum!
 And it may even qualify you to earn higher interest with your savings accounts.

 Each bank offers a few home loan packages at any point.
 These are the three types you’ll find:

-- Floating rate (based on the bank’s fixed deposit interest rate, or a third-party rate like SIBOR)
+- Floating rate (based on the bank’s fixed deposit interest rate, or a third-party rate like SORA)

 - Floating board rate (the bank comes up with an interest rate that may change any time)

-By the way, even if you opt for an HDB loan at the start, you can refinance to a bank loan at any point to enjoy lower interest rates.
+By the way, even if you opted for a HDB loan at the start, you can still refinance to a bank loan at any point to enjoy lower interest rates.